 Hitting the long ball

-It was the fourth straight win for the Fort Bragg Timberwolves.
-Fort Bragg’s win bumped their record up to 13-8.
+It was the fifth straight win for the Fort Bragg Timberwolves.
+Fort Bragg’s win bumped their record up to 14-8.
 As for Justin-Siena, this was their fifth loss in a row dropping them to 13-9.
-The Timberwolves were dominant in their previous 3 games at Lower Lake (10-1), Upper Lake (17-1) and Upper Lake again (21-0).
+The Timberwolves were dominant in their previous 4 games beating Lower Lake twice, and Upper Lake twice by large margins.

 This was an incredible opportunity that our boys will never forget.
 Don’t Stop Believing!